-The OPA640 is internally compensated for unity-gain stability.
+The OPA646 is internally compensated for unity-gain stability.
 This amplifier has a fully symmetrical differential input due to its "classical" operational amplifier circuit architecture.
-This allows the OPA640 to be used in all op amp applications requiring high speed and precision.
+Its unusual combination of speed, accuracy and low power make it an ideal choice for many portable, multichannel and other high speed applications where power is at a premium.